usnistgov/dioptra/docs/source/reference/dioptra-components/entrypoints-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **ID**: (integer) Unique identifier assigned upon creation.
-- **Last Modified On**: (timestamp) The time when the Entrypoint last modified, or in the case of no modifications, when the Entrypoint was originally created.
-Upon modification, the old configuration is saved as a snapshot and added to the Version History.
+- **Last Modified On**: (timestamp) The time when the Entrypoint was last modified.
+If any entrypoint has not yet been modified, then this is equal to the timestamp when the entrypoint was originally created.
+Upon modification, the old configuration is saved as a Snapshot and added to the Version History.
-- **Version History**: (list of objects, optional) An ordered list of past Entrypoint snapshots, automatically created by Dioptra each time the Entrypoint is modified.
+- **Version History**: (list of Snapshot Objects, optional) An ordered list of past Entrypoint Snapshots, automatically created by Dioptra each time the Entrypoint is modified.
 View prior snapshots by clicking the **Show History** toggle.
 Contains the following attributes:
-    - **Snapshot Created On**: (timestamp) When the Entrypoint state was saved as a snapshot
+    - **Created On**: (timestamp) When the Entrypoint state was saved as a snapshot .
     - *Every other required and optional attribute listed above*